Degree Type: Doctoral Students - Page 4 - UW Graduate School Skip to content

 Award Details

-• It is an expectation that this state-funded award is used to recruit graduate students to the University of Washington’s master’s and doctoral programs whose research, work, and/or service demonstrates their sustained commitment to underrepresented communities.
+• It is an expectation that this state-funded award is used to recruit graduate students to the University of Washington’s master’s and doctoral programs whose research, work, and/or service demonstrates their sustained commitment to community-centered work.

 • Departments must provide a match of comparable funding for the second year of graduate studies.
 The matching funds cannot come from other Graduate School funding resources.